 Crime statistics and public-safety context

-Denton County's crime picture divides sharply between Denton city and the southern suburbs.
-Denton city — particularly near the university campuses along North Texas Boulevard and the downtown area — generates elevated DWI, drug possession, and assault filing volumes relative to the county's overall affluence.
+Denton County's crime picture is internally divided.
+Denton city generates elevated DWI, drug possession, and minor assault filings relative to its population — the university environment is a consistent driver.
 The southern Denton County suburbs (Lewisville, Flower Mound, Highland Village, Corinth) have crime rates among the lowest in the DFW metro.
+Lake Lewisville generates some boating-under-the-influence (BUI) and related records that are somewhat unusual for a suburban Texas county.
+Source: Texas Department of Public Safety, Crime in Texas 2023.

 Major cities in Denton County